 WHO WE ARE

-The Building Electrification Accelerator works to accelerate equitable building decarbonization in Massachusetts via municipal action.
+The Building Electrification Accelerator is a nonprofit, no-cost network with the mission of accelerating equitable building decarbonization in Massachusetts via municipal action.

 WHY NOW?